 Divorce costs are dependent on the circumstances of the case and the approach required.

-In every divorce case, there are additional court fees to pay.
-These are currently £550 for the filing of your petition, which includes the fee for applying for the interim decree of divorce (called the decree nisi) and the final decree of divorce (decree absolute).
+In every divorce/dissolution of civil partnership case, there are additional court fees to pay.
+These are currently £593 to make the application , which includes the fee for applying for the interim divorce/dissolution of civil partnership order (called the conditional order) and the final order finalising the divorce/dissolution of civil partnership.

 Finances and Children

-Separation and divorce will often throw up complex issues in relation to the splitting of finances and arrangements for the children and you are advised to get professional legal advice.
+Separation, divorce and dissolution of civil partnership will often throw up complex issues in relation to the splitting of finances and arrangements for the children and you are advised to get professional legal advice.